SymptomsBy Mayo Clinic staff

 An unusually shaped chest often with a sunken sternum (pectus excavatum) or raised sternum (pectus carinatum) often occurs in those with Noonan syndrome.
 Wide-set nipples and a short neck, often with extra folds of skin (webbed neck), also are common.

 Most people with Noonan syndrome have a history of abnormal bruising or bleeding.
-Sometimes the bleeding problem isn't discovered until a person has surgery and experiences excessive bleeding (hemorrhage).
+Sometimes the bleeding condition isn't discovered until a person has surgery and experiences excessive bleeding (hemorrhage).

 Noonan syndrome can cause problems with the lymphatic system, which drains excess fluid from the body and helps fight infection.
 These problems can show up before or after birth and can be focused in a particular area of the body or may be widespread.
 The most common problem is excess fluid (lymphedema) on the back of the hands or top of the feet.